AsierGonz/Comfort-RL/README.md

-# Comfort-RL (Robotic_learnig)
+## Comfort-RL (Robotic-learnig)

-Discover Comfort Robotic-Learning, an environment for developing robotic agents that take human comfort into account via reinforcement learning experiments, built with Unity for high-quality visual and availability for other RL library integration.
+Discover Comfort Robotic-Learning, an environment for developing robotic agents that take human comfort into account via reinforcement learning experiments, built with Unity for high-quality visuals and smooth integration with other RL libraries. **Coming soon.
+October 2024**

+The environment is built in Unity, using the ML-Agents Toolkit for training intelligent agents with deep learning.
+Learn more at [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).

+## Realease Version
+The release version will feature various robotic environments generated through executable files, allowing easy and direct training with extensive customization.
+These environments support training agents with ML-Agents and other machine learning libraries.